shajeebtm/HijriCalendar-Library-For-Arduino/README.md

-# HijriCalendar : Arduino  library class for converting Gregorian date to Hijri date and vice versa
+# HijriCalendar : Arduino  library  for converting Gregorian date to Hijri date and vice versa

 ## Library setup